 Think about how your ADHD affects:

 Your friends, family, teachers or workmates know you well.
-Find out how they see your problems and if they have noticed things which make things better or worse for you.
+Find out how they see your problems and if they have noticed what things make it better or worse for you.

 Think about the things in your life that seem to help – or to make it worse.

-- Find ways of letting of steam, like exercise.
+- Find ways of letting off steam, like exercise, dance, sport

-- Find ways of relaxing - perhaps music or relaxation techniques.
+- Find ways of relaxing – like music or relaxation techniques.

 - Remind yourself about the things you can do well.

-- Avoid things that make it worse for you.
-These can include arguments with other people, drugs and alcohol, and pressure at work.
+- Avoid things that make life more difficult.
+These could be arguments with other people, using drugs and alcohol, and pressure at work.

-- Avoid spending time with people who encourage you to drink too much or use drugs, or get involved in stressful situations.
+- Don’t spend time with people who encourage you to drink too much or use drugs, or who create stressful situations.